dropbox/rust-brotli/README.md

 Also feel free to use custom allocators that invoke Box directly.
 This example illustrates a mechanism to avoid subsequent syscalls after the initial allocation

+## Using the C interface

+rust-brotli is a drop-in replacement for the official http://github.com/google/brotli/ C implementation.
+That means you can use it from any place that supports that library.
+To build rust-brotli in this manner enter the c subdirectory and run make there

+cd c && make

+this should build c/target/release/libbrotli.so and should build the vanilla command line tool in C for compressing and decompressing any brotli file.

+the libbrotli.so in c/target/release should be able to replace any other libbrotli.so file, but with all the advantages of using safe rust (except in the FFI bindings)

+The code also allows a wider range of options, including forcing the prediction mode (eg UTF8 vs signed vs MSB vs LSB) and changing the weight of the literal cost from 540 to other values.

+Additionally the CATABLE and APPENDABLE options are exposed and allow concatenation of files created in this manner.

+Specifically CATABLE files can be concatenated in any order using the catbrotli tool and APPENDABLE files can be the first file in a sequence of catable files... eg you can combine appendable.br catable1.br catable2.br catable3.br

+or simply
+catable0.br catable1.br catable2.br catable3.br